hbctraining/variant_analysis/lessons/variant_annotation.md

 Let's go ahead and add the `SnpSift` line that we are going to use to annotate our VCF file:

 ```
+# Use dbSNP VCF to annotate our VCF
 java -jar $SNPEFF/SnpSift.jar annotate \
 $DBSNP_DATABASE \
 -tabix \